taha1921/Cookie_Banner_Scraper/README.md

 4. You also need to install a chromium for playwright to run the simulator, so run: `poetry run playwright install chromium`
 5. You're now good to go, you can proceed to running the application

+#### For Linux users

+1. After installing chromium please also run the following command: `poetry run playwright install-deps`
+2. Incase Tkinter does not come with your python version, please run: `sudo apt install python3-tk`

 ## RUNNING THE PROJECT

 1. Shift to the src directory: `cd src`